 At Curry College, we believe Public Safety is everyone's business.
 The Department of Public Safety regularly performs safety seminars on campus and we practice and encourage community involvement in all aspects of safety on campus.
-There are 40 emergency telephones currently on campus which immediately alert our guard shack at the front gate and identify the caller's location.
+There are 45 emergency telephones currently on campus which immediately alert our dispatch at the front gate and identify the caller's location.

 The mission of the Department of Public Safety is to provide a safe and secure living and learning environment for our entire community.
-The department operates 24 hours a day, 7 days a week, 365 days a year and consists of 18 full-time officers and three part-time officers who have received Academy training.
-Chief Brian Greeley and four department supervisors have also received National Incident Management System (NIMS) training offered by the Department of Homeland Security and the entire department has been trained in basic incident command.
+The department operates 24 hours a day, 7 days a week, 365 days a year and consists of 16 full-time officers and three part-time officers.
+Officers sworn as Special State Police Officers (SSPOs) have received Police Academy training and continue their training through in-service programs.
+Additionally all officers receive annual First Responder refresher training.
+The three department supervisors as well as most SSPOs have received National Incident Management System (NIMS) training offered by the Department of Homeland Security and the entire department has been trained in basic incident command.